 What Is Bootstrapping Statistics?

 “Bootstrapping is a statistical procedure that resamples a single data set to create many simulated samples.
-This process allows for the calculation of standard errors, confidence intervals, and hypothesis testing,” according to a post on bootstrapping statistics from statistician Jim Forst.
+This process allows for the calculation of standard errors, confidence intervals, and hypothesis testing,” according to a post on bootstrapping statistics from statistician Jim Frost.

 A bootstrapping approach is an extremely useful alternative to the traditional method of hypothesis testing, as it’s fairly simple and it mitigates some of the pitfalls encountered within the traditional approach.